CaliforniaHerps.com

 In 2013 Myers et al (Myers, E. A., J. A. Rodríguez-Robles, D. F. DeNardo, R. E. Staub, A. Stropoli, S. Ruane, and F. T. Burbrink.
 2013.
 Multilocus phylogeographic assessment of the California Mountain Kingsnake (Lampropeltis zonata) suggests alternative patterns of diversification for the California Floristic Province.
 Molecular Ecology 22 2013 - PDF) show that Lampropeltis zonata consists of two species, but did not give these species Common Names.
 They also show that the southern species contains two lineages - the southern species, and the Peninsular Range lineage.

 "Using nonparametic and Bayesian species delimitation, we determined that there are two well-supported species within L. zonata.
-Ecological niche modelling supports the delimitation of these taxa, suggesting that the two species inhabit distinct climatic environments.
+Ecological niche modeling supports the delimitation of these taxa, suggesting that the two species inhabit distinct climatic environments.
 Gene flow between the two taxa is low and appears to occur unidirectionally. [north to south only] Further, our data suggest that gene flow was mediated by females, a rare pattern in snakes.
 In contrast to previous analyses, we determined that the divergence between the two lineages occurred in the late Pliocene (c.
 2.07 Ma).
 Spatially and temporally, the divergence of these lineages is associated with the inundation of central California by the Monterey Bay."

 "Recognizing two species in this complex is a conservative decision, as the southern taxon could potentially be further subdivided into two separate lineages."